Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 The Nazis tried to silence the White Rose, but their words endured.

 Members smuggled copies of the final leaflet out of Germany, and couriers eventually delivered them to the United Kingdom.
-The British Royal Air Force then reprinted the text and airdropped thousands of copies over German cities.
-As a result, what Hitler’s regime attempted to suppress instead became a rallying cry for resistance.
+The British Royal Air Force then reprinted the text and, between July 3 and 25, 1943, airdropped several million copies over Berlin, Cologne, Dortmund, Dusseldorf, Munster, and Weimar.
+What Hitler’s regime attempted to suppress instead became a rallying cry for resistance.

 After the war, the White Rose quickly emerged as a symbol of moral courage and nonviolent defiance.
 Schools, streets, and public memorials carried their name, while films, books, and academic studies ensured that their sacrifice and message remained alive in public memory.